Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/rpcnetvarexamples.md

 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/BossRoom/Scripts/Server/Game/Entity/ServerProjectileLogic.cs
 ```

 We can have used an `RPC` instead, for example the Mage's projectile attack.
-Since it is expected for that projectile to be quick, we aren't affected by the few milliseconds where a newly connected client can miss the projectile and we save on bandwidth having to manage a replicated object.
+Since it's expected for that projectile to be quick, we aren't affected by the few milliseconds where a newly connected client can miss the projectile and we save on bandwidth having to manage a replicated object.
 Instead a single RPC is sent to trigger the FX client side.

 ```csharp reference